 Moreover, if the negligence of a third party (a person or company other than your employer) contributed to causing your injury, you may be able to bring a lawsuit against that party—even if you’re also receiving workers’ compensation benefits from your employer.

 An Experienced Attorney Makes the Difference

 Although an employee is not required to be represented by an attorney when pursuing a workers' compensation claim, it is highly recommended.
-Harry has 28 years of experience getting worker the benefits that they are entitled to.
+Harry has 28 years of experience getting workers the benefits that they are entitled to receive.